jebbd/eightdegrees/README.md

 brewery in Cork.
 I was inspired by the colour palette of their limited edition, Munro series.

-This is primarily an opportunity to create a colour palettes and learn some R package development.
+This is primarily an opportunity to create colour palettes and learn some R package development.
 Both scale\_colour\_\* and scale\_fill\_\* functions are included.

 ### Munro Series

-8 colour paried paletted based on the limited edition Munro series
+8 colour paired palettes based on the limited edition Munro series

 ``` r
 colorblindr::gg_color_swatches(8)+scale_fill_munro()->p1